kengz/aiva-doc/source/includes/_FEATURES.md

 Graph is a very generic and natural way of encoding information, especially for information that doesn't always follow a fixed schema.
 A knowledge base is often implemented as a graph (wordNet, conceptNet, google graph, facebook graph, etc.)

-Although graph and non-graph databases can both be Turing-complete, graphs tend to have a lower working complexity in practice.
-Turing completeness ensures that the database can do everything a computer supposedly can; lower complexity makes development easier.
+Although graph and non-graph databases can both be Turing-complete, graphs tend to have a lower working complexity in practice, and it's data units can be schema-free.
+Turing completeness ensures that the database can do everything a computer supposedly can; lower complexity makes development easier, schema-free allows knowledge creation on-the-fly.

 AIVA uses [`neo4jKB`](https://github.com/kengz/neo4jKB) as the brain - a knowledge base implemented graph with [`neo4j`](http://neo4j.com).
 Specifically, `neo4jKB` imposes a [KB standard](https://github.com/kengz/neo4jKB#kb-standard-basic) on the graph for proper usage as a knowledge base.